MFA General Guidelines

 • Address, phone number, and email

 • Title of the work, medium and price.
-Be specific with medium descriptions (e.g., oil on hardboard or canvas, not oil; chromogenic print or archival ink jet print, not photography or digital print; oil pastel on paper, not pastel; etc.)
+Be specific with medium descriptions (e.g., oil on canvas, not oil; archival ink jet print, not photography or digital print; oil pastel on paper, not pastel; etc.)

-• Name of the show the work is in
+• Name of the show in which the work will be displayed

 • Work must arrive on scheduled dates.